HimoMaster/ServiceX_frontend1/CONTRIBUTING.md

 If you're fixing a bug or adding a new feature, please:
 - Use verbs in their present forms in your commit messages.
-- Avoid using emojis and other non-usual characters in your commit me
+- Avoid using emojis and other non-usual characters in your commit messages.